-Global Young Leaders Conferences are held in China, Europe and the USA.
+Global Young Leaders Conferences are held in Washington DC and New York, USA.
 The conferences offer Year 11 students the chance to meet world leaders and exchange ideas with people including business leaders, diplomats, politicians and journalists as well as experiencing a range of social and cultural activities.
 Students attend the conference independent of the School.

 Italy Art Study Tour – an opportunity to experience the great galleries and major sites of Italy.
 Visiting Venice, Prato, Florence, Sienna, Assisi and Rome Art students are able to view some of the world’s most famous pieces of Art and sketch amongst inspiring locations.

 China Study Tour – introduces students to the fascinating aspects of China’s past and present.
-Venturing off the tourist track the Tour provides students time to interact with locals and witness the many business opportunities available with China.
-Students visit Beijing, climb the Great Wall, view Shanghai from the world’s tallest building and join students from all over the world in a language and culture course at Nanjing University.
+Venturing off the tourist track the Tour provides students time to interact with locals and visit Beijing and Shanghai, climb the Great Wall, see the Terracotta Warriors and visit our sister School Olive Tree International Academy.
+In 2019, this trip will be offered to Year 8 and 9 students.

 Japan Study Tour – introduces students to three very different cities of Japan: Tokyo, Kyoto and Nagoya.
 The tour is designed to give participants a rich experience, both linguistically and culturally.
 It includes a visit to Shukutoku High School, our sister school in Nagoya and a short homestay where students will be provided with many opportunities to interact with their host families.
 On this tour, students will take part in cultural workshops such as a traditional tea ceremony or making Japanese wax food.

 World Challenge Expedition